shawnbutton/Engineering-training-materials/workbook/quality-payoff.md

 The gold line represents an application where continual attention is paid to quality.
 (Fowler uses the term "design", but we believe this applies to other aspects of quality as well).

 The blue line is an applications developed without attention to quality.
-At the start it delivers functionallty faster than the "quality" line, but over time the rate of delivery goes down as technical debt increases ("anything that slows you down").
+At the start it delivers functionality faster than the "quality" line, but over time the rate of delivery goes down as technical debt increases ("anything that slows you down").

 The interesting point is the <em>design payoff line</em>.
 After this time the "good design" application has delivered more functionality, and continues to deliver faster, than the "no design" line.